-There are a handful of different types of eating disorders that impact both men and women, however, orthorexia is one of the lesser-known of these conditions.
+There are a handful of different types of eating disorders that impact people of all genders; however, orthorexia is one of the lesser-known of these conditions.
 This specific type of disordered eating involves an unhealthy focus on eating only foods that are considered healthy.
 Those who are afflicted with this condition tend to eliminate entire food groups from their diet, which often leads to undernourishment and malnutrition.
-Someone who battles orthorexia faces a bevy of different physical and psychological challenges that can put his or her life in harm’s way.
+Someone who battles orthorexia faces a bevy of different physical and psychological challenges that can put their life in harm’s way.
 For some, orthorexia can consume all aspects of life, leading to severe consequences.
 Thankfully, relief from this disorder can be found at professional treatment and rehab centers specializing in orthorexia.

 At Carolina House, located in North Carolina and also serving South Carolina and surrounding states, we understand the many dangers that come along with disordered eating concerns like orthorexia.
 We know that this condition specifically lends itself to a number of physical and mental side effects that must be properly treated in order for an individual to get better.
 Therefore, we supply evidence-based treatments and rehab at our center to individuals with orthorexia so they can work to rebuild their lives without the presence of an eating disorder in it.

-For the loved ones of someone who is battling orthorexia, his or her condition might not seem problematic at first.
-Instead, it might appear to be his or her efforts to stick to a healthy diet.
+For the loved ones of someone who is battling orthorexia, their condition might not seem problematic at first.
+Instead, it might appear to be their efforts to stick to a healthy diet.
 However, as time passes and the individual’s eating habits become more destructive, it can be hard for loved ones to stand by without taking action.
-It is normal for loved ones to feel as though there is nothing they can do to help the afflicted individual, however, there are things that can be done to bring about positive change.
+It is normal for loved ones to feel as though there is nothing they can do to help the afflicted individual; however, there are things that can be done to bring about positive change.
 Some of the things that you can do to help your loved one at this time can include:

 - Learn about orthorexia.
 This eating disorder is not nearly as documented and researched as anorexia or bulimia, however, there is information out there.
 Educate yourself on the possible signs and symptoms of orthorexia, as well as treatments that have worked to help individuals overcome this type of eating disorder.

 - Come together with mutual friends and family members of the afflicted individual to develop a plan if a medical emergency occurs.
 Additionally, develop a plan for if and when your loved one reaches out for treatment at a rehab and treatment center specializing in orthorexia.
-This can include researching treatment centers that provide care for orthorexia and calling to find out more about admissions, the treatment methods used, and more.
+This can include researching treatment and rehab centers that provide care for orthorexia and calling to find out more about admissions, the treatment methods used, and more.

-- Be honest with your loved one about his or her orthorexia.
-Use examples to support your concerns, and be prepared for him or her to confront you with denial.
+- Be honest with your loved one about their struggles with orthorexia.
+Use examples to support your concerns, and be prepared for them to confront you with denial.
 This reaction is very normal, however, do your best to remain calm and nonjudgmental so that your intervention will be as effective as possible.

 - Get help for yourself.
 Even though your loved one is struggling with an eating disorder, you have likely been impacted as well.
 Reach out for therapy if necessary so you can work through the emotions and stressors you are experiencing at this time.
 Also, practice good self-care so you are prepared to help your loved one when necessary.

 When your loved one starts treatment and rehab at their chosen orthorexia treatment center, the thing they will need most is your support.
-Do what you can to continually check in with him or her, offer to help with things that he or she is unable to accomplish while getting treated, and continually encourage him or her to keep working on their recovery while at the orthorexia treatment and rehab center.
+Do what you can to continually check in with them, offer to help with things that they are unable to accomplish while getting treated, and continually encourage them to keep working on their recovery while at the orthorexia treatment and rehab center.

-Orthorexia is a vey dangerous condition where an individual’s physical and psychological wellbeing are put at risk.
-When an individual is battling orthorexia and does not seek treatment or rehab at a professional center, they are stuck in a pattern of disordered eating that can leave him or her significantly undernourished.
+Orthorexia is a very dangerous condition where an individual’s physical and psychological wellbeing are put at risk.
+When an individual is battling orthorexia and does not seek treatment or rehab at a professional center, they are stuck in a pattern of disordered eating that can leave them significantly undernourished.
 When this occurs, the body does not have the nutrients it needs to keep an individual healthy and energized, which can lead to cardiac issues, significant weight loss, malnutrition, osteoporosis, and other physical effects.
-The psychological aspect of orthorexia can cause an individual to experience anxiety over eating, depression regarding his or her perceived appearance, and self-harm tendencies.
+The psychological aspect of orthorexia can cause an individual to experience anxiety over eating, depression regarding their perceived appearance, and self-harm tendencies.
 Additionally, individuals with orthorexia often struggle with maintaining healthy relationships, as their disordered eating gets put first and those who love them are often made to feel “less than” because of their loved one’s opinions of food.
 Despite the many consequences that can develop in the face of orthorexia, there are options for care available so that this eating disorder can be treated appropriately.
 Proper treatment from an orthorexia rehab center like Carolina House, located in North Carolina and also serving South Carolina and surrounding states can reduce any negative effects stemming for orthorexia, or prevent them entirely.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential care to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as orthorexia.
-Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment with us can succeed in discovering a renewed life of wellness.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, gender-inclusive residential treatment and rehab to those who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as orthorexia.
+Situated in a serene, wooded setting, Carolina House offers clients of any gender age 17 and older a tranquil environment that is fully conducive to true and lasting healing.
+We hold ourselves to a standard of excellence in the care we deliver so that anyone who engages in treatment and rehab at our center for orthorexia with us can succeed in discovering a renewed life of wellness.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition such as orthorexia, the use of certain medications may be recommended in order to help alleviate some of their distress.
 Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.